 Tonny: “We already drafted this entire plan prior to Covid.
 The ICT infrastructure that we were using started to be due for replacement, so we needed to make some decisions in this respect.
 Should we purchase new hardware and software again, or should we switch to cloud solutions?
 Purchasing our own new infrastructure would necessitate a major investment and would also mean that we would continue to have to manage all of this ourselves.
 That’s why we opted to accommodate as much data and as many applications as possible in the cloud.”

-Costs are important, but not decisive.
+Cost are importante, but not decisive.

 Arjan: “Higher or lower costs were not decisive for us in this process.
 The most important thing was for us to choose something that was aligned with how we wanted to be organized as a firm.
 It was all right if this cost a bit more, as long as it would benefit our quality and services to our clients.
 We conducted an analysis of all the costs of the current environment and what complete replacement would cost.
 This was an important step in our selection process because by choosing web- and cloud-based applications, we also had to replace all the workplaces, for example.
 Ultimately, we succeeded in getting an improved, more flexible ICT system for lower total costs.
 The more flexible ICT system also offers us more opportunities for working securely wherever we want.
 This benefited us enormously during Covid because everyone could easily switch to working from home and we were also able to easily remain in contact with our clients.”